joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4.17 =

+* Bug fix: Only render event title filters when processing the event.
+* Bug fix: `mc_inner_content` filter should run whenever description content is displayed.
+* Bug fix: If a theme uses H1 for widgets, replace with H2 instead of removing.
+* Change: Update microformat classes to remove '.fn' (collision with block editor footnotes.)

 = 3.4.16 =